caiiiycuk/js-dos/v7/docs/configuration.md

 console.log(config.gestures);
 ```

-This snippet will print inforamation about gestures that config has.
+This snippet will print information about gestures that config has.
 It's a very powerful feature, it can be used
 to add new optional features to js-dos.
 Read how to add client-side features in emulators-ui [Contributing](contributing-emulators-ui) guide.